 Planning to soon become part of the medical profession myself I’m curious to find out why.

-- The stigma associated with big pharma and healthcare as big business
+- The stigma associated with big pharma

 - Fake news and misrepresentations of doctors in the media

 - The complexity of solving health issues (can’t guarantee 100% cures)